 Cleaning with lasers works by having a laser beam pulsed at the surface layer of the metal.
 This metal may have contaminants on it such as mould, paint or rust, and the idea is to clear the surface through this process.
 This may be out of necessity for the next steps in the manufacturing process, or simply to make the metal more aesthetically pleasing.

 The laser beam, which can have both its power, duration, and wavelength controlled, is absorbed by the surface contaminants until they are vaporised, leaving the clean metal beneath.
 Any substrates which aren’t vaporised will be left over as particle dust, which can be easily removed by the user.

-There will be no thermal, mechanical or chemical strain or damage to your metal, leaving you with a high-quality finish.
+There will be no thermal, mechanical or chemical damage to your metal, leaving you with a high-quality finish.